h3b7/lowpoly-recipes-support/README.md

-# recipes-for-unity-support
+# lowpoly-recipes-support

-See the [Wiki](https://github.com/h3b7/recipes-for-unity-support/wiki) for documentation.
+See the [Wiki](https://github.com/h3b7/lowpoly-recipes-support/wiki) for documentation.